International University College of Turin: Purpose and programme

-In Academic Year 2016-2017, after its first ten years of existence, IUC offered an entirely newly designed Master of Research in Food Law and Finance.
-The program, in English, deployed a highly interdisciplinary approach to the Food Chain and its financialization.
-The degree was granted jointly with the Università Scienze Gastronomiche, established in Pollenzo by Slow Food.
-The degree program was discontinued in 2018 but the study of the global food chain became part of the general curriculum.
-A special focus of teaching and research at IUC has traditionally been the study and active defence of water and the commons.
+In Academic Year 2016-2017, after its first ten years of existence, IUC offered a Master of Research in Food Law and Finance program.
+The degree program was held in English and granted jointly with the Università Scienze Gastronomiche, established in Pollenzo by Slow Food.
+The degree was discontinued in 2018 but the study of the global food chain became part of the general curriculum.

 The IUC is a center for the interdisciplinary and critical study of law, economics, finance and the commons.
-Teachers and students from all over the world (since 2008, over 300 students from 66 countries) gather in Turin to examine the phenomenon of globalization with a particular attention to the conception of achievable long-period policies to govern its effects.
+Teachers and students gather in Turin to examine the phenomenon of globalization with a particular attention to the conception of achievable long-period policies to govern its effects.
 To do so, research at the IUC explores the great variety of financial and institutional settings across the world in their analogies and differences to obtain a more realistic and scientific grasp on current global transformations.
-A successful example of this approach is the IUC Report "At the End of the End of History.
+An example of this approach is the IUC Report "At the End of the End of History.
 Global Legal Standards: Part of the Solution or Part of the Problem?", which was presented at the Seminar "Global Standards in the 21st Century" organized by the G-8 Presidency in Rome in May 2009.
-The Report calls for a broader understanding of markets and the structural impact of legal institutions on their unfolding needs, and issues a challenge to the biases produced by mainstream theory, while proposing innovative solutions for the harms caused by the recent financial and economic crisis.
+The Report calls for a broader understanding of markets and the structural impact of legal institutions on their unfolding needs, and issues a challenge to the biases produced by mainstream theory, while proposing solutions for the harms caused by the financial and economic crisis.

-The teaching and scholarly interest for the commons as an institutional setting for a more ecologically compatible anthropocene has been the most recognisable trademark of IUC.
-More than 95% of IUC Alumni have received the sort of financial aid that equals free education, allowing the IUC to be one of the few really accessible global institutions of higher education.
+The teaching and scholarly interest for the commons as an institutional setting for a more ecologically compatible anthropocene has been a recognisable focus of IUC.
+More than 95% of IUC Alumni have received the sort of financial aid that equals free education.